fieldtrip/website/tutorial/coregistration_opm.md

 ## Coregistration using head localizer coils

 Conventional SQUID MEG systems commonly head localization coils, which are also known as head position indicator (HPI) coils.
-All SQUID systems are based on certain number of sensors (e.g., 275 or 306) that are placed in a fixed-size helmet to accomodate most participants.
+All SQUID systems are based on certain number of sensors (e.g., 275 or 306) that are placed in a fixed-size helmet to accommodate most participants.
 Unless when using [custom headcasts](Barnes paper), the SQUID MEG helmet gives the subject a few cm of space around the head.
 The heads of different participants are therefore not in the same position, and also for an individual participant the position of the head in the helmet will differ between sessions, and can even vary a bit within a session.

 To localize the head relative to the SQUID MEG helmet, HPI coils are placed on the head - often on well-defined [anatomical landmarks](/faq/xxx) - and the coils are energized to create small magnetic dipoles at the start of the recording session.
 Sometimes the localization is repeated at the end of the recording session, and sometimes the localization is done continuously.
 These magnetic dipoles can be localized, thereby determining the position of the sensors relative to the anatomical landmarks.
 All commercial SQUID MEG systems have a standard procedure for this that is well-integrated in the acquisition protocol and software, consequently the MEG recordings stored by the acquisition software include the sensor positions in [head coordinates](/faq/coordsys).